Coast Guard, DHS.

 The PATCOM may direct the anchoring, mooring, or movement of any vessel within this regulated area.
 A succession of sharp, short signals by whistle or horn from vessels patrolling the area under the direction of the PATCOM shall serve as a signal to stop.
 Vessels so signaled shall stop and shall comply with the orders of the PATCOM.
 Failure to do so may result in expulsion from the area, a Notice of Violation for failure to comply, or both.

 If it is deemed necessary for the protection of life and property, the PATCOM may terminate the marine event or the operation of any vessel within the regulated area.

 In accordance with the general regulations in § 100.35 of this part, the Coast Guard will patrol the regatta area under the direction of a designated Coast Guard Patrol Commander (PATCOM).
 The PATCOM may be contacted on Channel 16 (156.8 MHz) by the call sign “Coast Guard Patrol Commander.”

 Under the provisions of 33 CFR 100.928, vessels transiting within the regulated area shall travel at a no-wake speed and remain vigilant for event participants and safety craft.
-Additionally, vessels shall yield right-of-way for event participants and event safety craft and shall follow directions given by the Coast Guard's on-scene representative or by event representatives during the event.
+Additionally, vessels shall yield right-of-way for event participants and event safety craft and shall follow directions Start Printed Page 27720given by the Coast Guard's on-scene representative or by event representatives during the event.